SingularisArt/Website/content/post/note-taking-with-latex-part-1.md

 use { 'lervag/vimtex' } " If you use packer
 ```

-Add that to your plugins.lua, or wherever you place your plugins.
+Add that to your `plugins.lua`, or wherever you place your plugins.

 Now, time to configure it.
-Add this to your init.vim or .vimrc:
+Add this to your `init.vim` or `.vimrc`:

 ```viml
 let g:vimtex_view_method='zathura'